 Dr. Paul T. McCartney,

 Associate Professor and Director of the Master's Program in Social Science

-Paul T. McCartney is an Associate Professor in the Political Science Department and Director of the Master's Program in Social Science.
-He teaches and researches international relations and American politics in the 21st century.
-His articles have appeared in journals such as Political Science Quarterly and The Journal of American History, and he has published a book: Power and Progress: American National Identity, the War of 1898, and the Rise of American Imperialism (Louisiana State University Press, 2).
+Paul T. McCartney (Ph.D., University of Virginia 2001) is an Associate Professor in the Political Science Department and Director of the Master's Program in Social Science.
+Before joining the faculty at Towson, he taught at Rutgers University, the University of Richmond, and Princeton University.
+He teaches and researches in the fields of international relations, American foreign policy, and American nationalism, and he is the Faculty Director of the Towson University Journal of International Affairs.
+His articles have appeared in journals such as Political Science Quarterly and The Journal of American History, and he has published a book: Power and Progress: American National Identity, the War of 1898, and the Rise of American Imperialism (Louisiana State University Press, 2006).

 Dr. Bruce P. Mortenson,

 Associate Professor of Psychology